sonumahajan/All_Program_helper/Data Science/Readme.md

-This Data Science Folder contain all the files which is hepful for learning Data Science.
+This Data Science Folder contains all the files which is helpful for learning Data Science.